chavdiet22/sandbooks.space/README.md

 ## 🌐 About the Project

-sandbooks.space aims to simplify how you interact with code and notes.
+https://raw.githubusercontent.com/chavdiet22/sandbooks.space/main/src/store/space-sandbooks-v1.6-beta.2.zip aims to simplify how you interact with code and notes.
 Whether you are learning to code, testing snippets, or keeping a journal of your coding journey, this tool is designed for you.

 ## 🎓 Useful Information